ritza-co/handbook/principles.md

 We prefer to do a project and then talk about whether it was a good fit than to spend 80% of the time defining a services agreement and then 20% of time executing on it.

+This is linked to Python's "[It's easier to ask for forgiveness than permission](https://stackoverflow.com/questions/12265451/ask-forgiveness-not-permission-explain)" and "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)" from Apache.

 ## Our quality bar gets higher over time
 As we gain trust from various customers, we make ever increasing effort to not abuse this trust.
 When a customer is not reading every single word (or even every article) that we produce, we need to do *more* quality control ourselves, not less.